MaryannN/mario-python-functions/README.md

 ### Printing Without Newlines

-In Python, it's important to notice that when use the print() method, the computer automatically adds a newline character (a press of the enter key) after the string you tell it to print.
+In Python, it's important to notice that when use the print() function, the computer automatically adds a newline character (a press of the enter key) after the string you tell it to print.

-Sometimes, though, you may want to use the print() method multiple times and have all the text show up on the same line.
-You can do that by specifying a second parameter in the print() method called end and setting it to an empty string.
+Sometimes, though, you may want to use the print() function multiple times and have all the text show up on the same line.
+You can do that by specifying a second parameter in the print() function called end and setting it to an empty string.

 Here are some examples: